chinamike65/hugo-tuolesi/content/book5/book5en.md

 The emptiness understood by the power of thinking is the general meaning of emptiness, and the general meaning of emptiness is the realization of emptiness by comparison.

-Bodhisattvas do not necessarily realize emptiness when they are on the lower level of resources, but they can understand emptiness through the name and general meaning of emptiness.
+Bodhisattvas do not necessarily realize emptiness when they are on the Lesser Stage of the path of accumulation, but they can understand emptiness through the name and general meaning of emptiness.

 33

-The second section of the bodhisattva's food
+Section 2 - Bodhisattva Path of Accumulation

 "Form is not different from emptiness and emptiness is not different from form and form is emptiness and emptiness, which is form, feeling, thought, action and consciousness, and so on."

-The hidden meaning of this sutra is the bodhisattva's way of nourishment.
+The hidden meaning of this sutra is the bodhisattva's path of accumulation.

 Buddhism is divided into Mahayana and Hinayana.
 Now Thailand and Sri Lanka are Theravada Buddhism, and Chinese and Tibetan areas are Mahayana Buddhism.
 There are many differences between Mahayana and Mahayana.
-Here we are talking about the way of material resources in Mahayana Buddhism.
+Here we are talking about the path of accumulation in Mahayana Buddhism.

-Why is it called the Way of Grain?
-In order to be liberated and become a Buddha when we study Buddhism, we need to accumulate vast resources and blessings, which are basically completed during this period, so it is called the way of resources.
+Why is it called the path of accumulation?
+In order to be liberated and become a Buddha when we study Buddhism, we need to accumulate vast merit and virtue, which are basically completed during this period, so it is called the path of accumulation.

-Some of the four major sects of Buddhism and the sects of scriptures believe that the blessings of the three major Asamkhya kalpas need to be accumulated during the period of sustenance.
+Some of the four major schools of Buddhism and the sects of scriptures believe that the merit of the three major Asamkhya kalpas need to be accumulated during the path of accumulation.

-The Madhyamika school believes that the blessings of the first asamkhayal kalpa in the three three asamkhya kalpas are accumulated in the path of accumulation and cultivation; the second largest asamkhyal kalpa is accumulated when the bodhisattva first arrives at the seventh land.
-Blessings; when the eight places reach the tenth place, the blessings of the third largest Asamkhya kalpa are accumulated.
+The Madhyamika school believes that the merit of the first asamkhayal kalpa in the three three asamkhya kalpas are accumulated in the path of accumulation and cultivation; the second largest asamkhyal kalpa is accumulated when the bodhisattva first arrives at the seventh bhumi.
+Blessings; from the eighth bhumi to the tenth bhumi, the merit of the third largest Asamkhya kalpa are accumulated.

-Although different schools of thought have different opinions, we just need to understand that starting from the path of sustenance can accumulate great blessings for liberation and Buddhahood.
+Although different schools of thought have different opinions, we just need to understand that starting from the path of accumulation we can accumulate great merit for liberation and Buddhahood.

-The Bodhisattva Resource Path is divided into lower, middle, and upper grades, and each grade is different in terms of study, practice, realization, and merit.
+The Bodhisattva Path of Accumulation is divided into lower, intermediate, and greater stages, and each stage is different in terms of study, practice, realization, and merit.

 34

-In terms of specific cultivation methods, the low-grade material path mainly cultivates the four mindfulness; the middle-grade material path mainly cultivates the four righteous renunciations; the high-grade material path mainly cultivates the four spiritual feet.
+In terms of specific cultivation methods, The Lesser Stage material path mainly cultivates the four mindfulness; The Intermediate Stage material path mainly cultivates the four righteous renunciations; the high-grade material path mainly cultivates the four spiritual feet.

 The purpose is to get rid of gross suffering, to get rid of gross suffering, and to subdue the grosser afflictions.